Political risks to watch in the Netherlands

 which will enshrine balanced budget rules in national law.

-past but has supported all such measures so far and is expected
+the past, has supported all such measures so far.
+Rutte said in

 What to watch: